Snapchat source code reportedly leaked, published on GitHub

-Snapchat's parent company, Snap Inc., said an iOS update exposed some of its source code earlier this year, according to a Tuesday report by Motherboard.
-That code was reportedly archived on GitHub before the company asked the site to remove the data.
+Snapchat's parent company, Snap Inc., said on Tuesday that an iOS update exposed some of its source code earlier this year.
+That code was archived on GitHub before the company asked the site to remove the data, according to Motherboard.

 A request posted Friday to GitHub says, "we would appreciate you take down the whole thing."
 The individual who sent the request said, "I am [redacted] at Snap Inc., owner of the leaked source code."